 Featured Work

-Explore a selection of my work at AFP, VEJA, and as a student reporter below.
+Explore a selection of my work at AFP, VEJA, and FRANCE 24 below.

 Will it be possible to swim in the Seine River after the Paris Olympics? | AFP